agdavid/agdavid.github.io/_posts/2016-10-14-part_one_googlemaps_rails.markdown

 end
 ```

-The generated file automatically includes the id of your instance.
+The generated file automatically includes the ":id" of your instance.
 We want to include the other attributes in our serialized data so type in the ":lat" and ":lng".
-The final file should look like:
+The final file should look like this:

 ```
 class CoordinateSerializer < ActiveModel::Serializer